planetlabs/planet-client-python/docs/cli/cli-data.md

 planet data search-list --search-type saved
 ```

-If you've not created any saved searches it may be an empty list.
+If you’ve not created any saved searches it may be an empty list.
 You can create
 saved searches with Planet Explorer, or it’s also easy with the command-line.

 ### Create Search